rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 4. Place the *main.py*, *game_prices.csv* and *token.pickle* files in the same directory.
 5. Run the main.py file using the virtual environment.

-After the file is run, it will have generated the *Game Prices.html* file which is the interactive dashbaord.
+After the file is run, it will have generated the *Game Prices.html* file which is the interactive dashboard.
 It will also have updated the *game_prices.csv* file with a new column with the date the script was run.
 The column records the price of each game on that day.

 Each time the *main.py* script is run on subsequent days, a new column is added recording the latest prices for the games and the price dashboard is updated.
 When a price drop is detected, the email alert is sent.
 If the script is re-run on the same day, the latest price column is updated, it does not create another column.